krverma107/SyracuseSafezone/README.md

 ## What we are trying to create:

-Our team’s plan is to create a website using Syracuse’s Open Data API to generate an interactive map that displays the crimes and fires in the Syracuse area.
+Our team’s plan is to create an application using Syracuse’s Open Data API to generate an interactive map that displays the crimes and fires in the Syracuse area.

 ## Inspiration
 Our inspiration was to create a project that helps anyone looking to buy a property in the Syracuse area find the safest areas to live.